ajmbarron/An-Analysis-for-Income-of-Mexican-Households/README.md

 * Nelder-Meade Algoritm
 * Newton-Raphson Algorithm

-As Nelder-Meade and Newton-Raphson algorithms never converged, maximum-likelihood method was preferred.
+As Nelder-Meade and Newton-Raphson algorithms never converged, and given 4GB of ram power, maximum-likelihood method was preferred.

 As series had a non-normal behavior it was necessary to extract the time-series noise, he cycle was developed for both indicatores following the next methodologies: